SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare: Conclusion

 \section{Conclusion}

-SC-based methods paved the way for more effective techniques, to estimate the counterfactual of a unit from several donor units.
+SC-based methods paved the way for more effective techniques to estimate the counterfactual of a unit from several donor units.
 However, these methods are still restricted because they cannot capture inter-unit and intra-unit temporal contexts and are parametrically constrained to model linear dynamics.
-We introduced a Transformer-based Seq2Seq model that leverages local spatiotemporal relations to better estimate the counterfactual sequence through multimodal inputs and overcome these limitations.
-Experiments on synthetic and real-world data demonstrate that our model has high predictive power even in the presence of noisy data and donor pools of varying sizes.
+We introduced a Transformer-based Seq2Seq model that leverages local spatiotemporal relations to estimate the counterfactual sequence through multimodal inputs better and overcome these limitations.
+Experiments on synthetic and real-world data demonstrate that our model has high predictive power even in noisy data and donor pools of varying sizes.
+Explicitly modeling donor units is a strong inductive bias and significantly enhances predictive power compared to time series modeling.
 Our method leverages the Transformer model's credit assignment ability to analyse the first-of-its-kind temporal evolution of donor contribution.
 We also demonstrated the applicability of our Transformer-based model in simulating counterfactual scenarios in healthcare, e.g., to accelerate in-silico clinical trials by simulating the control counterfactual for individuals in an Asthma randomized trial and generating the Calcitriol intervention counterfactual for FA patients.
-As big data and artificial intelligence continue to revolutionize healthcare, our work can be adapted for use beyond clinical trials and clinical decision-making, and create measurable improvements in public health.
+As big data and artificial intelligence continue to revolutionize healthcare, our work can be adapted for use beyond clinical trials and clinical decision-making and create measurable improvements in public health.